-Tracey Eaton is an award-winning writer, producer and multimedia journalist.
+Tracey Eaton is an award-winning journalist and visual storyteller.
 He has worked throughout Latin America and is a former Fulbright scholar in Ecuador.

 Eaton headed Dallas Morning News bureaus in Mexico and Cuba from 1994 to 2005.
 He investigated corruption and organized crime in Mexico and along the U.S.-Mexico border, and covered the fighting in Afghanistan after the Sept.
 11 attacks.

-Clients have included NBC News, USA Today, Newsweek, the South Florida Sun Sentinel and the Florida Center for Investigative Reporting.
+His freelance journalism clients have included NBC News, USA Today, Tampa Bay Times, Newsweek, the South Florida Sun Sentinel and the Florida Center for Investigative Reporting.
+He has also written stories for Insider, a digital media brand with an audience of more than 221 million.

 In August 2015, Eaton assisted NBC’s Nightly News, led by Lester Holt, with its coverage of the opening of U.S. embassy in Havana.
 In March 2016, he traveled to Cuba again to help with NBC’s coverage of President Barack Obama’s historic visit to the island.